NOTICE: Classes canceled today due to weather conditions. Check Blackboard for communication from your instructors.

 SBU is home to many international students from all over the world.
 As an international student, we recognize that your situation is different, so you’ll receive the level of individual attention needed to make your transition to SBU as smooth as possible.

 With more than 100 areas of academic study at the undergraduate and graduate levels, SBU can help you pursue your personal and academic goals to set you up for a lifetime of success.
 Explore our programs and find the one that fits your gifts and interests.

 It's easy to apply to SBU!
 As an incoming international student, use the checklist below to learn what steps you need to take for admission and enrollment at SBU.

 To be considered for admission to SBU, you must submit official academic documentation and standardized test scores.
 As an international student, you need to have your official secondary school records submitted to the SBU Office of Undergraduate Admissions.
 These documents must include an English translation if the original document is not in English.

 Applicants from non-English speaking countries must take the Test of English as a Foreign Language (TOEFL) or the International English Language Test (IELTS) or the Duolingo English Test.
 If you have studied in the United States or an English speaking country within the last three years, you are exempt from this requirement if you have achieved good academic standing at the school(s) you have attended.
 You must score one of the following:

 Additionally, all SBU students must submit scores from the ACT or SAT exam.

 Your admissions counselor will contact you with information about your academic scholarship eligibility and any other financial aid for which you might qualify.

 Ready to officially join the SBU family?
-Send in your enrollment deposit to secure your spot in classes and housing!
+Send in your enrollment deposit by logging into your SBU application to secure your spot in classes and housing!

 Once you have decided to attend SBU, we will work with you to receive the necessary documents to obtain your F-1 student visa.